 - 1 handful rolled oats (for the topping)

 - 2 tsp white wine vinegar

 - 60 ml vegetable oil

-Pour into a prepared muffin pan and bake for 25 minutes until risen and golden.
+- Pour into a prepared muffin pan and bake for 25 minutes until risen and golden.
 If you are making fairy cake sized muffins, check after 15 minutes as you will need to reduce the baking time.

 Hints & Tips

-- This recipe makes 6 regular sized muffins, 12 fairy cake sized muffins.
+- This recipe makes 6 regular sized muffins or 12 fairy cake sized muffins.
 Reduce the cooking time if making smaller muffins.
 The nutritional information provided is for a regular muffin (one sixth of the batter).

 - The batter should be lumpy and will sort itself out as it cooks.
-If you over mix, the muffins will be tough and have tunnels in the dough.
+If you over mix, the muffins will be tough and have tunnels running through them.

 - Bake as soon as you mix the batter, as the reaction between the vinegar and bicarb creates bubbles to give a lighter muffin.